-This cauli-rice bowl is dairy- and gluten-free, meatless, and keto-friendly, but you don’t need to be any of those to enjoy it.
+This cauli rice bowl is dairy- and gluten-free, meatless, and keto-friendly, but you don’t need to be any of those to enjoy it.
 With veggies seasoned with sesame oil and a fried egg on top, it’s simply a great meal, regardless of the labels.

 Tofu or not tofu?
-Answers can vary on whether this soy product is kosher for keto, but generally, it’s acceptable, especially for anyone who’s going mostly vegetarian.
+Answers may vary on whether this soy product is kosher for keto, but generally, it’s acceptable, especially for anyone who’s going mostly vegetarian.
 Make it unforgettable with this rich Thai curry, where coconut milk and almond butter provide the healthy fats that a plant-based keto eater needs.

-Even though these tacos come minus the tortillas, the north African spice harissa adds a little something extra in terms of flavor, while hearty Portobello slices lend a bold, meaty texture.
+Even though these tacos come minus the tortillas, the North African spice harissa adds a little something extra in terms of flavor, while hearty portobello slices lend a bold, meaty texture.

-Cauliflower proves itself yet again as the MVP of the low-carb kitchen in this recipe, where it graciously becomes the “mac” to a rich cheese.
+Cauliflower proves itself yet again as the MVP of the low carb kitchen in this recipe, where it graciously becomes the “mac” to a rich cheese.

 With cream, butter, and cheddar cheese, the sauce features all sorts of keto heavyweights to guarantee a stick-to-your-ribs kinda meal.